Testosterone: Health effects

 Testosterone does not appear to increase the risk of developing prostate cancer.
 In people who have undergone testosterone deprivation therapy, testosterone increases beyond the castrate level have been shown to increase the rate of spread of an existing prostate cancer.

 Conflicting results have been obtained concerning the importance of testosterone in maintaining cardiovascular health.
 Nevertheless, maintaining normal testosterone levels in elderly men has been shown to improve many parameters that are thought to reduce cardiovascular disease risk, such as increased lean body mass, decreased visceral fat mass, decreased total cholesterol, and improved glycemic control.

 High androgen levels are associated with menstrual cycle irregularities in both clinical populations and healthy women.
 There also can be effects in unusual hair growth, acne, weight gain, infertility, and sometimes even scalp hair loss.
-These effects are seen largely in women with polycystic ovary syndrome (PCOS).
-For women with PCOS, hormones like birth control pills can be used to help lessen the effects of this increased level of testosterone.
+These effects are seen largely in women with polyendocrine metabolic ovarian syndrome (PMOS).
+For women with PMOS, hormones like birth control pills can be used to help lessen the effects of this increased level of testosterone.

 Attention, memory, and spatial ability are key cognitive functions affected by testosterone in humans.
 Preliminary evidence suggests that low testosterone levels may be a risk factor for cognitive decline and possibly for dementia of the Alzheimer's type, a key argument in life extension medicine for the use of testosterone in anti-aging therapies.
 Much of the literature, however, suggests a curvilinear or even quadratic relationship between spatial performance and circulating testosterone, where both hypo- and hypersecretion (deficient- and excessive-secretion) of circulating androgens have negative effects on cognition.